-Payments due by period

-Less than 1 to 3 4 to 5 After 5

-1 year years years years Total

-Lease obligations \$ 750,118 \$ 964,670 \$ \$ - - \$ 1,714,788

-Total \$ 750,118 \$ 964,670 \$ \$ - \$ 1,714,788
+Payments due by period Less than 1 year 1 to 3 years 4 to 5 years After 5 years Total Lease obligations \$ 750,118 \$ 964,670 \$ \$ - \$ 1,714,788 Total \$ 750,118 \$ 964,670 \$ \$ - \$ 1,714,788

 We are obligated to make future payments to third parties under in-license agreements, including sublicense fees, royalties, and payments that become due and payable on the achievement of certain development and commercialization milestones.
 As the amount and timing of sublicense fees and the achievement and timing of these milestones are not probable and estimable, such commitments have not been included on our balance sheet or in the contractual obligations tables above.
 We are also obligated to make certain payments of deferred compensation to management upon completion of certain types of transactions.
 As the amount and timing of such payments are not probable and estimable, such commitments have not been included on our balance sheet or in the contractual obligations tables above.